 Natural mind is like a pristine blue sky without a cloud in sight.
 Wisps of thin, white clouds appear from time to time and are all but obscured by the brilliant blue sky.

 Practically everyone has experienced all the points on the above continuum.
 The difference between the typical person and experienced meditators is the relative amount of time spent at different points.
 This is illustrated below.

 The typical person is predisposed to become absorbed in the clouds (thoughts).
-Meditators wait patiently for the mind to clear and present a break in the clouds and then focus their awareness, not on the clouds but on the clear sky.
+Meditators wait patiently for the mind to clear and present a break in the clouds and then focus their attention, not on the clouds but on the clear sky (pristine awareness).
 The goal of most meditators is to spend as much time as possible in or near the Natural Mind end of the continuum.
 The Natural Mind is the beginning point from which higher states of consciousness can be experienced, which is another topic.

 The typical person who is absorbed in his or her thoughts almost always believes that the thoughts represent the self.
 That is, typically one identifies with one’s thoughts and believes that one’s self is defined by one’s thoughts.
 Meditators, however, come to realize that, unless directed at some specific task, their thoughts arise and subside on their own schedule and with no specific purpose.
 They just are.
-Thus, experienced meditators have learned to become absorbed in awareness of the present moment and to be a mere observer of the parade of thoughts arising and subsiding in their consciousness.
+Thus, experienced meditators have learned to become absorbed in awareness of the present moment and to be a mere observer of any thoughts arising and subsiding in their awareness.

 The critical question for anyone who has experienced being simply an observer of their thoughts is, Who is doing the observing?
 It clearly can’t be the thoughts observing themselves.
 This recognition negates the belief that one is one’s thoughts.
 So, Who are you?